Un ballo in maschera: Act 3

 Riccardo, torn between love and duty, has resolved to renounce his love for Amelia and send her and Renato back to England (Aria: Ma se m'è forza perderti / "But if I am forced to lose her").

 At the ball, Renato tries to learn from Oscar what costume Riccardo is wearing.
-Oscar at first refuses to tell (Aria: Saper vorreste / "You want to know"), but he finally answers: a black cloak and a red ribbon.
+Oscar at first refuses to tell (Aria: Saper vorreste / "You want to know"), but finally answers: a black cloak and a red ribbon.
 Riccardo manages to identify Amelia and tells her of the decision he has made.
 As they say goodbye, Renato stabs Riccardo.
 The wounded Riccardo discloses that though he loved Amelia, she never broke her marriage vows.
 He pardons all the conspirators, bidding farewell to his friends and his country as he dies.